naiquevin/nozzle/README.rst

 -------

 * This is highly experimental stuff so use with caution.
-* It's one of those libs that make simple things simpler, but with a possibility of making difficult things impossible to achieve!
+* It may turn out to be one of those libs that make simple things simpler, but with a possibility of making difficult things impossible to achieve!
 You can still fallback to writing normal assertions based test functions or class based testcases (unittest).

 LICENSE